 84 – See a Broadway show at the Dr. Phillips Center

-With a diverse range of shows, spanning Broadway-style musicals to cinema screenings, opera evenings, and everything in between, there’s an event for everyone at the Dr. Phillips Center for the Performing Arts.
-The complex is conveniently located in the heart of Downtown Orlando, which means an abundance of restaurants and nightlife await to make an entire evening of it!
+With a diverse range of shows from Broadway-style musicals to cinema screenings, opera evenings and everything in between, the Dr. Phillips Center for the Performing Arts has an event for everyone.

 85 – Go axe throwing to unleash some inner rage!

-BATL knows that hurling heavy objects makes us all a little thirsty, which is why they’ve set up a fully-licensed bar and eatery.
+BATL knows that hurling heavy objects makes us all a little thirsty, which is why it also has a fully-licensed bar and eatery.

-86 – Spend an afternoon at Main Event Orlando
+86 – Play laser tag at Main Event Orlando

 87 – Snorkel at Discovery Cove